 People who talk face to face while maintaining eye contact gains the trust immediately and vice versa.
 It expresses involvement and emotional states and helps to relate the message with the receiver.
 It is also used to assume real and fake interests.

 While having a difficult conversation or group discussion, preferably, look straight in their eyes at least two to three seconds before looking away or moving to the next person.
-Price says, "Merely glancing at someone for one second or less is known as eye dart and conveys insecurity, anxiety or evasion."

 3. Proper hand gestures